What To Know

 It decreases file size by removing unnecessary or redundant information from the shot.

-The compression impacts image quality, and it’s noticeable when you view a compressed image side by side to raw footage on a good monitor.
+The compression impacts image quality, and it’s noticeable when you view a compressed image side by side with raw footage on a good monitor.

 When viewed by itself, however, the compressed image’s slight degradation is not perceptible, which is why video compression has been relevant for so long.